 - Filter through cheesecloth before serving.

-While this technically is not a cold brew method at all, I’d be hard pressed to think up something more summery than going old-school and using the sun to speed things along.
+While this technically is not a cold brew method at all, Iโd be hard pressed to think up something more summery than going old-school and using the sun to speed things along.

 When brewing tea using sun power, just fill up a large glass jug (preferably something with a lid you can close) with water.
 Then add your tea bags.
 A good rule of thumb is 7-10 tea bags per gallon of water.
-How many you add will depend on the strength of the tea you’re using.
+How many you add will depend on the strength of the tea youโre using.
+Seal it up and place that glass jar in the sun.
+I usually leave it outside for about 2ยฝ hours or so.
+Refrigerate and enjoy!

 - Fill a large glass container with clean water.